POJSpace/Deep_learning_pytorch/README.md

 # Deep_learning_pytorch
-Repository to learn what are nneural networks, how to teach them and how to build them in pytorch.
+Repository to learn what are neural networks, how to teach them and how to build them in pPtorch.